-HCD completed individual mitigation needs sessions with interested state and local stakeholders as part of the initial 2017 Mitigation Needs Assessment, consulted with stakeholders impacted by the 2018 disasters.
-HCD plans to consult with stakeholders as the Mitigation Needs Assessment is updated for the 2018 funds.
-As outlined in the initial assessment, multiple stakeholders indicated a need for public education and awareness related to risks and vulnerabilities and actions that can be taken to be better prepared for future disasters.
+HCD completed individual mitigation needs sessions with interested state and local stakeholders as part of the Mitigation Needs Assessment.
+As outlined in the assessment, multiple stakeholders indicated a need for public education and awareness related to risks and vulnerabilities and actions that can be taken to be better prepared for future disasters.
 In addition, stakeholders expressed a desire to conduct planning initiatives that examine how best to prioritize mitigation in future housing, infrastructure, and economic development investments.
 Projects for planning and public services may address risks to, or across, community lifelines that support human health and safety and provide mitigation for individual and community-based systems.
 HCD proposes to allocate \$22,440,000 to the Resilience Planning and Public Services program to address these needs.